clinical-genomics-uppsala/PrecMed1/docs/lab4.md

 Open IGV and then open the `RNA-SeraSeq_R.FGFR3.TACC3.bam` file.

 ### Variants
-:question:
-In the regions below there are variants, determine which variants is an
+In the regions below there are different type of variants or mutations.

-* Somatic SNV
-* Germline SNV
-* SNV artifact
-* Insertion
-* Deletion

-:question:
-Determine the exact start position of the variants for all non-artifact variants

-:question:
-Determine the number of supporting reads for all non-artifact variants

-:question:
-Determine the allele frequency for all non-artifact variants

-!!!
-TIP
-    Copy the regions into IGV

 **Regions:**